 I asked you which tech terms confused you, and you answered.
 One reader is a bit mystified by backing up. “‘Backup’ software, whether it uses the ‘cloud’ or local HD, is confusing to use, and choose.
 Does the software include only the Document, Picture, Video and Music folders contents?
 What about the application software and operating system that came with the computer, along with software added by the user?
 How is ‘recovery’ supposed to work if there is a hardware failure and a new HD installed?
 Do you have any recommendations on this subject?”

 There’s more than one way to back up a device.
-For example, when I set up a backup in Windows 7, I’m given the option of choosing between just backing up libraries of documents, pictures, videos, and music or also doing a system image.
+You could back up libraries of documents, pictures, videos, and music or do a system image.

 A system image is a copy of the state of a computer system at a particular time.
 If you were to get a virus or make an unwanted change to your system, you could restore it to the previous state using the system image.
 A system image contains your OS, programs, and files and probably a lot of stuff you don’t need or want.
 It also takes a long time.
 You aren’t going to want to run one daily.
 Backing up your libraries is a good choice for everyday use.
 You can often back up just your libraries on a flash drive or memory card.